ietf-teep/architecture/draft-ietf-teep-architecture.md

 will consider authorized to execute.
 TEEs must be configured with the CAs that it considers authorized to sign TAs that it will execute.

-## Trust Anchors in TEE
+## Trust Anchors in a TEE

-A TEEP Agent's Trust Anchor store contains a list of Trust Anchors, which are CA certificates that sign various TAM certificates.
+A TEEP Agent's Trust Anchor Store contains a list of Trust Anchors, which are CA certificates that sign various TAM certificates.
 The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of